 For more generic impartial advice on financial matters, we also recommend the Money Advice Service

 Safety when driving is something that may well need to be addressed at some point, along with the responsibility to notifiy the DVLA of medical conditions.
 Our briefing Driving, Travel and Mobility covers these issues as well as entitlements to concessions on public transport, applying for a blue badge or accessing community transport support services such as Dial-a-Ride.

 A really important area where you can help an older person is maintaining their quality of life, supporting them to stay confident by staying active and connected and in looking after their health and well-being more generally.

 Getting More Hands On

-If and when you start needing to provide more extensive support for an older person you should make sure you read this guide to your rights as a carer, which include having your needs assessed by the local authority.
+If and when you need to provide more extensive support for an older person you should make sure you read this guide to your rights as a carer, which include having your needs assessed by the local authority.
 It also covers financial support that you might be able to apply for, such as the carer's allowance, pension credit or respite care.
-For carers who are combining the role with working, there is guidance on your right to request flexible working.
+For carers who are combining the role with working, there is guidance on carers rights at work, including to right to request flexible working.

-As your involvement becomes more hands on, there may need to be a discussion with the person you are supporting about setting up a Lasting Power of Attorney at least as a precaution for the future.
-Find out more here.
+As involvement becomes more hands on, there may need to be a discussion with the person you are supporting about setting up a Power of Attorney as a precaution for the future.

-At this stage it is also likely that certain home adaptations would be helpful for the person you are supporting from stair lifts to kitchen equipment such as kettle tippers.
+At this stage it is also likely that certain home adaptations would be helpful for the person you are supporting from larger items such as stair lifts, to kitchen equipment such as kettle tippers and key safes.
 There are also speciifc actions that you can take so that the older person is able to get help if they become ill or have a fall while they are on their own.
 See AgeUK's comprehensive guide to home adaptations and safety.